Microphotography with Pentax K-5

 The Pentax K-5 has a very aesthetic look and style.
 It is not particularly bulky but relatively heavy (750 grams for the camera body alone), and is also very well built.
 Its CMOS sensor has 16 megapixels.
 The display is sufficiently large (3“) and features a special scratch-proof coating.
 Unfortunately, however, it is not mobile.

 For our test series we used a Micros Lotus MCX51 microscope.
-To mount the camera to the phototube, the LM DSLRPT adapter and a TUSTB were also needed.
-With the Micros Lotus MCX51 we chose not to connect the camera to the eyepiece tube.
-With other microscopes it is, of course, also possible to attach the Pentax K-5 to the eyepiece tube (30 mm diameter) (see right-hand image).
-In that case, the LM DSLRPT and also a TUST30S will be needed.
+On the first image you see, that we chose to connect the camera to the photo port.
+With other microscopes without photo port it is, of course, also possible to attach the Pentax K-5 to the eyepiece tube (30 mm diameter) (see second image).

 The Pentax K-5 also supports non-CPU lenses, and therefore, when using the LM microscope adapter, all auto functions – especially auto exposure – are available.
 The camera also has a Live View mode (Pentax calls it real-time view), which, unfortunately, can only be set for a brief five minutes.
 This is very little for our purposes.
 The Live View mode needs to be constantly switched on again.
 A positive aspect is, however, that the magnification function can also be used in Live View.